 10. I'm worried about being lonely.

-Amanda McAlister is National Practice Group Leader of Family Law at Slater & Gordon in Manchester.
+Amanda McAlister is National Practice Group Leader of Family Law at Slater and Gordon in Manchester.

-Slater & Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Bristol, Cambridge, Edinburgh, Cardiff, Halifax, Newcastle, Wakefield, Merseyside and meeting rooms in Bramhall, Cheshire.
+Slater and Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Bristol, Cambridge, Edinburgh, Cardiff, Halifax, Newcastle, Wakefield, Merseyside and meeting rooms in Bramhall, Cheshire.